-Aerodrome safeguarding Potentially linked to the requirements of policies:- DM11; MR01 A Bird Hazard Management Scheme (BHMS) will be required.
-Advice with respect to its scope and content should be sought at the earliest possible opportunity from Defence Infrastructure Organisation (DIO) Safeguarding.
-The BHMS should establish the nature, scale and significance of any potential bird hazards associated with all mineral-related activities that support the working of the allocation.
-Particular attention will need to be given to the functioning of nearby RAF Fairford due to the location of the allocation within a statutory Birdstrike zone and an area where Instrumental Landing Systems (ILS) may need to operate.
-Although, other nearby aerodromes could require investigation and may need to be taken into account.
-Details of the deliverable measures and securable commitments to manage and reduce the frequency and severity of any possible bird hazard risks and the effective monitoring of their success over time, will likely form a major element of the BHMS.
-Restoration opportunities and constraints Potentially linked to the requirements of policies:- DM01; DM04; DM05; DM06; DM07; DM09; DM11; MR01 A restoration strategy will be required.
+Potentially linked to the requirements of policies: DM01; DM04; DM05; DM06; DM07; DM09; DM11; MR01

+A restoration strategy will be required.
 Where necessary, individual proposals must give due consideration to their contribution to the delivery of a coherent and combined solution encompassing the entire allocation.
 Progressive restoration techniques should be applied unless it is demonstrated and justified to be of greater benefit and / or less harmful to apply alternative arrangements.
 In developing the overall restoration strategy, evidence must be presented to show how integration can be achieved with the existing local environment.
-Particular attention must be given to continued aviation safeguarding and the avoidance of any increased risk of bird strike at nearby RAF Fairford.
+Particular attention must be given to continued aviation safeguarding and the avoidance of any increased risk of bird strike at nearby RAF Fairford and / or other nearby aerodromes.
+This may significantly restrict opportunities to achieve wet restoration, particularly involving the introduction of new open water bodies..
 Where the public rights of way network has been affected by development of the allocation, attention will need to be given to the integration of acceptable long term resolutions such as the reinstatement or permanent re-routing of affected paths.
-Opportunities to contribute to the ambitions of the nearby Eysey and Ampney Corridor Strategic Nature Areas (SNAs) and the nature conservation actions for the Cotswold Water Park Nature Improvement Area (NIA) should be taken.
+Opportunities to contribute to the ambitions of the Gloucestershire Nature Partnership such as supporting the enhancement of the county's green infrastructure and the nature conservation actions for the Cotswold Water Park Nature Improvement Area (NIA) should be taken.
 Consideration should also be given to the possibility of facilitating other beneficial land uses and / or positively contributing to the future management of land as identified in locally applicable plans and strategies such as the Cotswold District Local Plan and the Cotswold Water Park Master Plan.
 This could, under the right circumstances, include facilitating new infrastructure that will contribute towards the long-term restoration and possible expansion ambitions of the Thames and Severn Canal network.
 Furthermore, all proposed restoration solutions must be mindful of climate change and the need to deliver a greater degree of environmental resilience to its envisaged impacts.
 Under certain conditions this could involve the careful integration of measures to facilitate desirable habitat shifts to take place, which may act as suitable refuges for displaced and / or vulnerable species.
 An outline aftercare management plan covering at least the 1st five-year post-mineral working period should be incorporated into the overall restoration strategy.
 This must set out the commitments for carrying out aftercare and for undertaking a more detailed programme up to 12 months prior to the commencement of restoration.
 It must also contain the direction for future management of any restored areas.
 A longer timeframe of aftercare may be necessary where nature conservation and informal recreation after-uses are likely to dominate.